Section 6.05 - Reference Brief

 | 5-Year Total | $650k - $1.1M | $1.6M - $3.8M | $4M - $8M+ |

-Organizations that fail to maintain continuous monitoring obligations face serious consequences.
 FedRAMP authorization is not a certificate that sits on a shelf.
 It is an active, ongoing relationship with the federal government.
+Failure to maintain ConMon obligations triggers an escalation cascade.

 Missed ConMon deliverables